Majdi-Aref/rock-paper-scissors/README.md

 - Three fonts from Google Fonts have been inserted into the style.css file: "Rampart One", "Fredoka", and "sans-serif".
 - Two colors have been applied as font colors: #00008B and #ff4500.
 - Two colors have been applied as background colors: #f0f8ff and #ffffe0.
-- Three emojis from www.emojipedia.org have been utilized as the game buttons: "rock", "paper", and "scissors".
+- Three emojis from www.emojipedia.org have been parked inside the game buttons: "rock", "paper", and "scissors".
 - Three icons from Font Awesome have been implemented as the social media icons: Facebook, Twitter, and Instagram.

 ![An image showing the "Rampart One" font from Google Fonts, the font color: #ff4500, and the background color: #ffffe0](readme-images/rampart-one-font.png)